Dr. Hootan Daneshmand

 As with any other fat transfer procedure, surgeons expect that a small percentage of the fat will die within the first few days after surgery and another small percentage reabsorbed back into the body.
 So approximately 70-80% of the fat will add volume to the breasts while the other 20-30% dies or gets reabsorbed by the body.

 How Long Does a Fat Transfer Breast Augmentation Last?

 Once the fat settles and develops new blood vessels, the healing process is complete and the effects should be permanent.
 It is important to remember, though, that since this is merely the transfer of fat cells, these fat cells can change over time.
 With the fluctuations of weight in other areas of the body, your breast size may also fluctuate.
 This does not mean that the cells have died, but rather that your body is changing.

-Because you are essentially getting two procedures done in one, a fat transfer actually tends to cost more than breast implants.
-The procedure entails the harvesting of fat from other areas of the body.
+Because you are essentially getting liposuction and a breast augmentation at the same time, a fat transfer generally costs more than breast implants.
+The procedure entails the harvesting of unwanted fat from other areas of the body.
 Say the stomach, love handles, or hips, for example.
 The fat is then injected into the breasts via small incisions.
-As a result, less fat where you don’t want it and more where you do!
+As a result, less fat where you don’t want it, and more fat where you do!